Beta Alanine FREE Pre Workout Supplements (2022 Review)

 What is the Ingredient in Pre Workout that Makes You Tingle?

-Normally, it’s beta-alanine that causes the tingling sensation, also known as paresthesia.
+Normally, it’s β-Alanine that causes the tingling sensation, also known as paresthesia.
 Depending on the dosage, this “pins and needles” feeling can make las between 60-90 minutes.

 It’s more likely to appear if you’re new to pre-work supplements and if you’re taking them on an empty stomach.